Looking for gift ideas for kids who love to craft? We’ve rounded up the best art supplies and craft sets for children, from toddlers to teens.

 The final outcome of these Sticky Mosaics projects are pretty impressive, with hundreds of small tiles being used to fill-in large cut out designs.
 Kids can work on them independently thanks to an easy-to-read number legend, and easy-to-peel, thick foam mosaic stickers (some sets even include gems and jewels).

-Each set comes with 4+ projects and they come in a variety of themes, including Puppies, Unicorn Magic, Ballerinas, Jungle Animals, and this really cool Dinosaur one where you can make 3D figures.
+Each set comes with 4+ projects and they come in a variety of themes, including Unicorn Magic, Ballerinas, Pets, and Dinosaurs.
 They even have Sticky Mosaic jewelry boxes!